Hot Topics in Sports Medicine - CME: Faculty

 University of New Hampshire, NH

-Dr. Swartz is a Professor in University of New Hampshire's Department of Kinesiology in the College of Health and Human Services.
-He received his Bachelor's degree from St. Bonaventure University, his Master's at Western Michigan University, and his PhD in Applied Biomechanics at the University of Toledo.
-Dr. Swartz's research focuses on the prevention and care of head and neck injuries in football and other sport activities.
-He has been published in several scholarly journals and serves on the Editorial Boards of the Journal of Athletic Training and Athletic Training and Sports Health.
+Dr. Swartz is a Professor in University of New Hampshire’s Department of Kinesiology in the College of Health and Human Services.
+He received his PhD in Applied Biomechanics at the University of Toledo, his Master’s at Western Michigan University, and his Bachelor’s degree from St. Bonaventure University.
+Dr. Swartz’s research focuses on the prevention and care of head and neck injuries in football and other sport activities.
 Dr. Swartz is the creator of HuTT®, the Helmetless Tackling Training Program, used to reduce head impacts in football.
-He is also a NHMI Board Member.
+He is also an NHMI Board Member.

 James Vailas, MD

 Dr. Vailas attended Dartmouth Medical School and did his residency at George Washington University Medical Center.
 He completed his fellowship in sports medicine at Kerlan-Jobe Orthopaedic Clinic.
 Dr. Vailas is the Team Physician for the Manchester Monarchs, St. Anselm College, and Southern New Hampshire University.
 He is President of the Board of Directors of the New Hampshire Musculoskeletal Institute, which he co-founded in 1993.

 Meagan Wasfy, MD